 You can now choose from a variety of solar backup options.
 This means that you can now purchase a Powerwall and provide electricity for your entire home, or you can choose to only power the essentials.

 Power on-the-Go With Handheld Solar

 Devices have taken a larger role in camping and hiking than ever before.
 The problem is that, when you are camping for a week, there isn’t an outlet with which to charge your devices.
 With handheld solar panels you can charge your devices no matter where you are as long as the sun is out.

 Solar Screens for Windows and Other Smart Home Renewable Energy Tweaks

-combining solar with solar screens or tinted windows allows you to save even more.
-Not only are you using less energy, but you are also producing it.
-In an effort to save money many are trying to cut back on their energy consumption.
+Combining solar with solar screens or tinted windows allows you to save even more.
+Not only are you using less energy, but you are also producing energy.
+In an effort to save money, many are trying to cut back on their energy consumption.
 Surprisingly, 21 percent of energy use is from heating and cooling our homes.
 With the invention of the smart thermostat, you are now able to change this.
 You can turn off your heater or air conditioner remotely.
-When you combine smart home updates with solar you gain control over your production as well.
+When you combine smart home updates with solar, you gain control over your production as well.

 Solar for Pools and RVs

 New Solar Technology Progressions in 2019